 Course Descriptions

 Course descriptions are arranged in alphabetical order by subject area.
-Each description includes a course abbreviation followed by a course number, course title, and indications of the number of lecture/theory hours, the number of lab/experimental hours, and the number of semester credit hours.
-The sum of the number of lecture/theory hours plus the number of lab/ experimental hours equals the total number of clock hours the student will spend in class per week.
+Each description includes a course abbreviation followed by a course number, course title, and indications of the number of lecture/theory hours, lab/experimental hours, and semester credit hours.
+The total number of lecture/theory hours plus lab/experimental hours equals the total number of clock hours a student will spend in class each week.
 For example, “ART 100 Art Appreciation (3-0-3)” includes three hours of lecture/theory only for three semester credit hours.
-“BIO 103 Principles of Biology I (3-2-4)” includes three hours of lecture/theory and two hours of lab/experimental for a total of five clock hours and a total of four semester credit hours.
+“BIO 103 Principles of Biology I (3-2-4)” includes three hours of lecture/theory and two hours of lab/experimental for a total of five clock hours and four semester credit hours.

 Abbreviations

-The following are the official catalog course abbreviations used by Chattahoochee Valley Community College.
+The following are the official course abbreviations used in the Chattahoochee Valley Community College catalog.

 ACC Accounting